Djeppschmidt/DJEppSchmidt.github.io/index.md

-# Welcome to Dietrich Epp Schmidt's GitHub page!
+# Welcome to Dietrich Epp Schmidt's GitHub!

 A quick intro: I'm an ecologist that studies agricultural systems.
 My topical specialization is in soil microbial communities and their responses to land use.
 I primarily use R for scripting and data analysis. **Here are some of my projects:**